31st Ave Open Street

 Can I sell things on the Open Street?

 Yes!
 But it requires a permit from the city.
 If interested in applying, email us!
+We typically have several markets throughout the year where vendors are welcome.

 When it's hot out, can we get the fire hydrants opened?